 For more information on the range of options available in Context™, please read this knowledge base article.

-In order to deploy an Appdome-Built app, it must be signed.
-Signing iOS app and Signing an Android app are easy using Appdome.
-Alternatively, you can use Private Signing, download your unsigned app and sign locally using your own signing methods.
+To deploy an Appdome-Built app, it must be signed.
+Signing the iOS app and Signing an Android app is easy using Appdome.
+Alternatively, you can use Private Signing, download your unsigned app, and sign locally using your signing methods.